-The article below, written by our Director, appeared in The Pastoral Review May 2006, and the article available here, written by our former Director Professor Luke Gormally, was originally published in The Encyclopedia of Catholic Social Thought, Social Science and Social Policy, Volume 3, edited by Michael L Coulter, Richard S Myers and Joseph A Varacalli (Lanham, MD: Scarecrow Press, 2012).
+To see another article on Elizabeth Anscombe, written by our former Director, Prof. Luke Gormally, please click here.
+Prof. Gormally’s article was originally published in The Encyclopedia of Catholic Social Thought, Social Science and Social Policy: Volume 3, edited by Michael L Coulter, Richard S Myers and Joseph A Varacalli (Lanham, MD: Scarecrow Press, 2012).

 Gertrude Elizabeth Margaret Anscombe has been described as ‘a giant among women philosophers’ , as ‘the greatest English philosopher of her generation’ and as one of the ‘pioneers of a genuine renewal of Catholic thought’ .
 Even without reference to her gender, her nationality or her religion she was ‘a titan in the world of philosophy’ who was ‘widely recognised as one of the greatest philosophers of the twentieth century’ .